Corporate ski trip activities are ideal for both non-skiers and skiers. They are a great way to bring the whole group together in a shared activity.

 apres ski

 The great leveller on any corporate ski trip, après ski, really sorts the company heroes from zeros.
-Lesser skiers who have endured the hero stories over lunch understand it is their time to shine.
+Less competent skiers who have endured colleagues' hero stories over lunch appreciate that it's their time to shine - 15 minutes of après ski stage.
 Ski boots on tables, schnapps skis in hand – company folklore is written on the après ski terrace.

 Olympic bobsled on a track